Skip to Content

 There are a few great places to serve this delicious pork dish.
 First, you can serve it over a bed of rice or quinoa.
 This is a great option if you are looking for a complete meal.
 This pork tenderloin is great for a dinner party, or anytime.
 My picky eating children even love it!

-Yes, you can shred pork tenderloin.
-Pork tenderloin is a great option for shredding because it is so lean.
+Shredding the loin at the end makes it super versatile.
 This makes it a great option for using in tacos, burritos, or as a topping on nachos.

 To shred pork tenderloin, simply place it in a bowl and use two forks to shred it.
 Alternatively, you can also place the pork tenderloin in a stand mixer and mix on low until shredded.
 Usually I just shred the pork inside of the slow cooker.